-Alternate forms of the assessment must be used for pre- and posttesting.
+Alternate forms of the BEST Literacy must be used for pre- and post-testing.

-• For example, a participant is pre-tested using the Beginning Reading Literacy Form 27, he/she must be posttested using the Form 28.
+• For example, if a student is pre-tested using Form B, he/she must be post-tested using Form C or D.

-Different versions of the test (Beginning Reading Literacy and Life & Work Listening) cannot be used for pre-testing and post-testing.
+Different Tests cannot be used for pre- and post-testing.

-• For example, a participant is pre-tested using the Beginning Reading Literacy Form 27, he/she cannot be post-tested using the Life & Work Listening Form 81.
+• For example, a student cannot be pre-tested using the BEST Literacy and post-tested using the TABE CLAS-E.

-SCORING THE CASAS
+SCORING OF THE BEST LITERACY

-Scoring the CASAS must be done in accordance with the publisher's guidelines.
+Assessment scoring for the BEST Literacy must be done in accordance with the publisher's directions.